Mitsuye Endo: Early life

 Mitsuye Endo was born on May 10, 1920, in Sacramento, the second of four children of Jinshiro and Shima (Ota) Endo, Japanese immigrants.
 Her father worked as a fishmonger in a grocery store, her mother a housewife.
 She grew up in an English-speaking Methodist home.
 Her older brother Kunio, was drafted into the U.S. Army.
 By 1940, they resided in one of the largest Japantowns in the country, a neighborhood in Sacramento, California that was home to 3,300 residents and hundreds of ethnic businesses.
 After graduating from Sacramento High School in 1938, Endo completed secretarial school and secured a civil service position as a typist with the California State's Department of Motor Vehicles in Sacramento, as it was one of the very few professions Japanese Americans could enter at the time due to rampant discrimination.

 Following the December 7, 1941 attack on Pearl Harbor, President Roosevelt issued Executive Order 9066, compelling the forced evacuation and incarceration of Japanese-Americans from the West Coast in concentration camps.
 As a result, Endo was fired from her position as a stenographer at the California Department of Motor Vehicles.
-She was then incarcerated, along with her entire family, first transported to the Tule Lake War Relocation Center 300 miles north of Sacramento.
+She was then incarcerated, along with her entire family, first transported to the Tule Lake War Relocation Center 300 mi north of Sacramento.

 Endo met her future husband, Kenneth Tsutsumi, after she was moved to the Topaz War Relocation Center in Utah.